 Rear Setback – 20’ from rear property line

-In addition to vast open space, SkyRidge Development will construct and provide:
+In addition to vast open space, SkyRidge Development may construct and provide:

-• Clubhouse featuring a grocery café with bar, fitness facility, game room, and outfitter.
-It will be an independent facility open to SkyRidge owners and the public, therefore, not part of the HOA.
+- Clubhouse featuring spacious indoor and outdoor gathering areas and a grocery café and iconic bar.
+It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

-• Golf Academy and training center comprised of a pro shop, practice facility, driving range, and putting greens.
-The three-hole short course with par-3, par-4, and par-5 holes will have multiple tee boxes and greens to simulate playing nine holes.
-It will be an independent facility open to SkyRidge owners and the public, therefore, not part of the HOA.
+- Golf course and training center comprised of a pro shop, simulators, driving range, and putting greens.
+The three-hole short course with par-3, par-4, and par-5 holes will have multiple tee boxes and greens.
+It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

-• Equestrian Center featuring an 18-stall barn, training facilities, indoor and outdoor arenas, pasture, washing and grooming areas, and dedicated equestrian trails.
-It will be an independent facility open to SkyRidge owners and the public, therefore, not part of the HOA.
+- Equestrian Center featuring a 34-stall barn, training facilities, indoor and outdoor arenas, pasture, washing and grooming areas, and dedicated equestrian trails.
+It will be an independent facility open to SkyRidge residents and the public, therefore, not part of the HOA.

-• SkyRidge has worked diligently with Mountain Trails Foundation to connect the SkyRidge community trails to the Park City trail network and will be adding two trailheads and miles of pedestrian, hiking, biking, and equestrian trails.
-HOA owned and operated, open to SkyRidge owners and the public.
+- SkyRidge has worked diligently with Mountain Trails Foundation to connect the SkyRidge community trails to the Park City trail network and is adding miles of pedestrian, hiking, biking, and equestrian trails.
+SkyRidge trails are HOA owned and operated, open to SkyRidge owners and the public.

 Rentals are allowed for minimum 3-night stay.

 Who is responsible for the road maintenance and snow clearing?